-Process: Fermented 24 hours in cement tanks, washed, dried 14 days on cement patios
+Process: Washed, 24-hour fermentation in cement tanks, dried 14 days on patios

 Single Origin